 Light your work surface

 Shining a light at an angle on the wall you’re working on.
 The angle is important because it allows you to see more imperfections than you see with down lighting.
-This is true when painting as well.
+This is true when priming and painting as well.
 When you think you’re done, move the light so it’s shining from a different angle.
 You’ll be surprised to see how many areas you missed.
 The below picture demonstrates a wall I thought was finished until I moved the light and illuminated my wall from a different angle.

 You can lightly sand in between coats but it’s not necessary.
 Each consecutive coat with the Magic Trowel will make the wall more and more smooth.
 If anything, you may have lines created by the excess mud sliding off the edge of the trowel as you skimmed over the wall.
 These lines are very easy to get rid of with a quick sanding.
+If you find a big blob of dried mud you can scrape it off with a drywall knife, rather than create all the dust from sanding it away.

 Drywall sanding can be VERY dusty.
 You shouldn’t have much to sand after skim coating.
 Just a gentle sanding over the whole surface with a very light grit sandpaper.
 Sanding without a vacuum attachment will make a BIG MESS everywhere in your house.
 You have 3 options: